Requirements when using trusted certificates with VMware Site Recovery Manager or VMware Live Site Recovery

 • All OU values for vCenter and SRM certificates must match, this ensures it is compatible with the existing OUs in the environment.

 The combined length of the subject name cannot exceed 80 bytes.
-The Subject Name includes the values you supplied for CN, O, and OU, as well as a description (such as “CN=”), for example, if you entered “SRM”, “Example Corp.”, and “example.com” as the values for CN, O, and OU respectively, the actual Subject Name would look like this:
+The Subject Name includes the values supplied for CN, O, and OU, as well as a description (such as “CN=”), for example, if it's entered “SRM”, “Example Corp.”, and “example.com” as the values for CN, O, and OU respectively, the actual Subject Name would look like this:

 O=Example Corp/OU=example.com/CN=SRM

 SRM requires that all of these attributes be present in the Subject Name.
-Your certificate may include additional attributes in the Subject Name, but the set of included attributes and their values must be identical for both certificates.
+The certificate may include additional attributes in the Subject Name, but the set of included attributes and their values must be identical for both certificates.
 The number of bytes in this string is determined by the encoding of the characters.
 Because some characters might be encoded as more than one byte, verify the length of the encoded Subject Name by using the following command:

 openssl.exe x509 -in path-to-certificate-in-PEM-format -subject